gcruzgar/UKsurvey/README.md

 See [UKCensusAPI](https://github.com/virgesmith/UKCensusAPI) for a `python` and `R` wrapper.

 ### Comparing Survey and Census Data

+Overall, the distributions obtained by Understanding Society match census data.
+There are some differences, mainly because the survey is much smaller than the census, but also because both are just samples of the true population.

+All tested variables were highly correlated.
+The weakest associacion was with total number of rooms.
+This is most likely due to the mismatch in definitions for this variable on each dataset.
+However, there was still significant correlation, r=0.738.

 ![Number of Bedrooms](img/bedrooms.png)
 ![Number of Rooms](img/rooms.png)
 ![Number of Occupants](img/occupants.png)